time2backup/time2backup/docs/command.md

--u, --unmount       Unmount destination after backup (overrides configuration) -s, --shutdown      Shutdown after backup (overrides configuration) -r, --recurrent     Perform a recurrent backup (used in cron jobs) --force-unlock      Force to backup if a lock is stuck (use with caution) -q, --quiet         Quiet mode; do not print transfer details -h, --help          Print help
+-u, --unmount       Unmount destination after backup (overrides configuration) -s, --shutdown      Shutdown after backup (overrides configuration) -r, --recurrent     Perform a recurrent backup (used in cron jobs) -t, --test          Test mode; do not backup files --force-unlock      Force to backup if a lock is stuck (use with caution) -q, --quiet         Quiet mode; do not print transfer details -h, --help          Print help